-For the year ended 30 June 2021, all revenues and material assets are considered to be derived and held in one geographical area being Australia.
+For the year ended 30 June 2022 and 2021, all revenues and material assets are considered to be derived and held in one geographical area being Australia.
+Whilst Nexion Pacific is based in New Zealand, minimal transactions occurred within Nexion Pacific during the year ended 30 June 2022 (2021: Nil transactions).